Compete to win a full-tuition scholarship!

 The presentation component may take place over a virtual presentation or an in-person visit, depending on the status of travel guidelines and restrictions this spring.
 In January 2021, we will send an update by email to pre-qualified students with more details about the format and deadlines.

 While the essay is a formal academic research paper, the four- to five-minute presentation allows you to summarize the main points of your paper and share information in a more creative way.

 A media component or visual aid (prop) must be used during the presentation.
 You will lose points by going over or under the time limit.
 You will be prompted with how much time remains during your presentation.

 There will be a panel of judges composed of faculty, staff, and former Founders winners.
 After your presentation, the judges will ask two questions concerning the material in your presentation.
 We will be recording the presentations and the winners’ presentations will be posted online.

-Please email your accompanying PowerPoint presentation to firstname.lastname@example.org the Sunday before you present.
+Please email your accompanying PowerPoint presentation to firstname.lastname@example.org 72 hours before you present.

 A compilation of the 2018 Founders Competition Winners: Calvin Blake, Brigitta Naugle, Graham Popadic, and Aisha Seay.